 Crossing the Sands

-The practical way to complete the crossing of the sands in both directions is by rail between Arnside and Grange-over-Sands, and that is the route adopted for the first walk.
+The practical way to complete the crossing of the sands in both directions is by rail, which is the route adopted for the first walk.